 A few things to be straight about.

 It does not replace the creative director.
-The work is more leveraged when there is a strong human point of view at the top of the funnel and weaker when there is not.
-We tried running a sprint with just the agent driving the brief and the variants felt generic.
+The work is stronger when there is a clear human point of view at the top of the funnel and weaker when there is not.
+We tried running a sprint with only the agent driving the brief and the variants felt generic.
 Adding the human director back in fixed it.

 It does not replace performance instinct.
 Knowing which hook to push, which avatar to retire, and when to rotate the whole concept set is still a paid media skill.
 The tools make the production cheap.
 They do not make the strategy.

 It does not replace product authenticity.
 The avatars work because the script underneath them is true to a real product and a real audience.
-If you wrap synthetic talent around a synthetic insight, the audience can feel it.
-The compounding only happens when one of the layers is genuinely real.
+Wrap synthetic talent around a synthetic insight and the audience can feel it.
+The whole thing compounds only when one of the layers is genuinely real.

 Where AI performance creative is going

 If you want to talk through what an AI performance creative pipeline would look like for your account, that is exactly what our AI performance creative service is built around.
-The setup cost of moving into this workflow is not large.
-The cost of skipping it is.
+Standing this up costs less than most teams expect.
+Sitting it out costs a lot more, and you feel that one later.

 Seeing patterns like this in your own growth data?